jaysoo/jaysoo.ca/_posts/2017-05-10-learn-fp-with-react-part-2.markdown

 ![](/images/4-reader-app.png)

-The runnable source code for hte full example can be found in this [repository](https://github.com/jaysoo/example-functional-react/blob/master/src/examples/post-2/index.js).
+The runnable source code for the full example can be found in this [repository](https://github.com/jaysoo/example-functional-react/blob/master/src/examples/post-2/index.js).

 ---